Jpomz/ENVS318-Applied-R-NatSci/assignments/Introduction-to-course.md

 > - Be able to download packages and load them into your working session

 1. Download R and Rstudio
-2. Make a new Project called "ENVS_396" or similar
+2. Make a new Project called "ENVS396"
 3. In the console, enter the following command and run it:

 ```